ViviQD/ViviComm-Doc/README.md

 ## Contribution

-We welcome contributions that help improve ViviQD Chat!
+We welcome contributions that help improve ViviComm!
 If you have suggestions, feature requests, or bug reports:

 - **Issues:** Open an issue on our GitHub repository.
 - **Pull Requests:** Fork the repository, make your changes, and submit a pull request.
 We'll review and merge your contributions.